Alex3k/lgtm_hrdr/README.md

 See chat with Aengus in chat

 # Reconsiling data after a failure
 In the event where there is a major DR event and an entire region goes offline, you would need to perform data reconsilation when the region comes back on line to ensure that both region a and region b are back in sync.
-This could also happen if the network is unavailable within a region from the data shippers or a regions GEM cluster goes offline.
+This could also happen if the network is unavailable within a region from the data shippers or a regions GEM/GEL cluster goes offline.
 The agent (if using Grafana Agent/Promtail/etc) should buffer the data for a period of time (depending on settings).
 So if it's a short outage the agent will ship the buffered data once back online.
 However this is a finate period of time.

-Another option is to deploy Kafka between your data shippers and GEM to buffer data for as long as required by your Recovery Point Objective (RPO).
+Another option is to deploy Kafka between your data shippers and GEM/GEL to buffer data for as long as required by your Recovery Point Objective (RPO).
 However that is out of scope of this project.

 An alternative option is once both regions are operational again, the object store from the region that stayed live can be duplicated to the object store which went offline.
 This way it would ensure the historical data is in sync whilst both recieve latest data.
 This could be a very costly and long exercise and is out of scope of this project.